pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative400.md

     ![](images/400/Picture42.png)

-- The UI application is running, but REST services have not been activated.
+- The UI application is running, but REST services have not been activated. -->

 # Add Microservice endpoints

-Now that we have our default application, we want to modify this application to use the deployed microservices from Labs 200 and 300.
+Now that we have our application build process configured, we want to modify this application to use the deployed microservices from Labs 200 and 300.
 For this task we will use the Brackets text editor to download code from Developer Cloud Service and make our modifications.
 Once the edited code is ready for deployment, we will push the edited code to the master branch in the Developer Cloud Service which will trigger a new build and deployment.

 **Note:** Normally in a real-life scenario, you would create a Git branch, make all the changes documented in this section of the lab, commit those changes to the branch and then create a merge request.
 However, for the sake of time, and since the branch and merge concepts have already been covered, we will bypass best practices and make changes directly to the master branch.

 ## Clone Project to the Brackets Text Editor

-### **STEP 7**:	Start the Brackets Text Editor
+### **STEP 5**:	Start the Brackets Text Editor

 - Start the **Brackets** text editor.
 How you start Brackets will depend on your OS.
 We have documented how to start Brackets from our OEL image. ***Note***: If you do not have Brackets installed, please follow the **Student Guide** that is part of this workshop.
 You will find instruction on how to install Git, configure Brackets and start Brackets.